infinum/rails-handbook/Databases/SQL/General.md

 ## Intro

 Working on backend systems almost always necessitates the use of a database where application data can be stored.
-The majority of our applications, use a relational database as a data storage solution.
+The majority of our applications use a relational database as a data storage solution.

 To be able to communicate with your database, you need to use SQL.
 We usually leave that communication to our ORM (`ActiveRecord`).
 But sometimes, ORM is not powerful enough for a specific problem and you must write raw SQL.